-Version 2.0 Changes
+Version 2.x Changes

-Agent OS 2.0 was initially released in October 2025 and it brought several major changes and improvements.
+Agent OS 2.x was initially released in October 2025 and it brought several major changes and improvements.
 This page documents what those are and can serve as your guide to upgrading from version 1.x to 2.x.

 On this page:

-New features in 2.0
+New features in 2.x

 Improved alignment (quality)

-Multi-agent and single-agent modes improve code quality and alignment with your coding standards.
+Agent OS 2.x introduced flexible configuration options to improve code quality and alignment with your coding standards.

 • Pattern reuse: Agents are instructed to find and reuse existing code patterns instead of duplicating code.